awsdocs/aws-sct-user-guide/doc_source/CHAP_AssessmentReport.Multiserver.md

   Replace `schema_name` with the name of the source schema\.

+  Enclose database or schema names that include a dot in double quotation marks as shown following: `"database.name"."schema.name"`\.

-  Separate multiple schema names by using semicolons like this: `Schema1;Schema2`\.
+  Separate multiple schema names by using semicolons as shown following: `Schema1;Schema2`\.

+  The database and schema names are case\-sensitive\.

+  Use the percent \(`%`\) as a wildcard to replace any number of any symbols in the database or schema name\.
+The example preceding uses the percent \(`%`\) as a wildcard to include all schemas from the `employees` database in the assessment report\.
 + **Use Windows Authentication** – If you use Windows Authentication to connect to your Microsoft SQL Server database, enter **true**\.
 For more information, see [Using Windows Authentication when using Microsoft SQL Server as a source](CHAP_Source.SQLServer.md#CHAP_Source.SQLServer.Permissions.WinAuth)\.
 + **Login** – The user name to connect to your source database server\.
 + **Password** – The password to connect to your source database server\.